-After the successful completion of the B.E COMPUTER SCIENCE & ENGINEERING (Artificial Intelligence and Machine Learning) degree program the students will be able to :
+After the successful completion of the B.E Computer Science & Engineering (Artificial Intelligence and Machine Learning) degree programme the students will be ableto :

 Sl.
-No. Program Outcomes Engineering Knowledge: Apply the knowledge of mathematics, science, PO1 engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+No. Programme Outcomes Engineering Knowledge: Apply the knowledge of mathematics, science, P01 engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
 Problem Analysis: Identify, formulate, review research literature, and PO2 analyze complex engineering problems reaching substantiated conclusions 102 using first principles of mathematics, natural sciences and engineering sciences.
-Design/Development of Solutions: Design solutions for complex engineering problems and design system components or processes that PO3 meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-Conduct Investigations of Complex Problems: Use research-based PO4 knowledge and research methods including design of experiments, analysis 104 and interpretation of data, and synthesis of the information to provide valid conclusions.
-Modern Tool Usage: Create, select, and apply appropriate techniques, PO5 resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+Design/Development of Solutions: Design solutions for complex PO3 engineering problems and design system components or processes that meet FU3 the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+Conduct Investigations of Complex Problems: Use research-based DO 4 knowledge and research methods including design of experiments, analysis P04 and interpretation of data, and synthesis of the information to provide valid conclusions.
+Modern Tool Usage: Create, select, and apply appropriate techniques, P05 resources, and modern engineering and IT tools including prediction and 105 modeling to complex engineering activities with an understanding of the limitations.
 The Engineer and Society: Apply reasoning informed by the contextual P06 knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-Environment and Sustainability: Understand the impact of the PO7 professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
-PO8 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-PO9 Individual and Team Work: Function effectively as an individual, and as a POS member or leader in diverse teams, and in multidisciplinary settings.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such PO10 as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-Project Management and Finance: Demonstrate knowledge and PO11 understanding of the engineering and management principles and apply 1011 these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
-Life-long Learning: Recognize the need for, and have the preparation and PO12 ability to engage in independent and lifelong learning in the broadest context of technological change.
+Environment and Sustainability: Understand the impact of the professional P07 engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+P08 Ethics: Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+P09 Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+Communication: Communicate effectively on complex engineering activities P010 with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+Project Management and Finance: Demonstrate knowledge and P011 understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+Life-long Learning: Recognize the need for, and have the preparation and P012 ability to engage in independent and lifelong learning in the broadest context of technological change.